PUM-05/backend/README.md

 ### Update case
 Updates the case with the given id.
 Fields that are not specified will not be updated.
-If a filed is specified but with an empty value it will be set to an empty value.
+If a field is specified but with an empty value it will be set to an empty value.

 Request:
 ``` http